 - Thermostats and home zoning

-- Indoor air quality systems including air filters and air purification systems
+- Indoor air quality products such as air filters and air purification systems

-Some apprentices even become HVAC-R technicians, meaning they also have experience with refrigeration.
+Some are HVAC-R technicians, which means they also work with refrigeration.

 Is There a Shortage of HVAC Technicians?